NittyNice/-BADS7105-CRM-Analytics/Assignment-3_Product recommendation/readme.md

 ## Requirement
 - [MLxtend](http://rasbt.github.io/mlxtend/) is a Python library of useful tools for the day-to-day data science tasks.
+- [NetworkX](https://networkx.org/) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

 ## Process Overview